boardgameio/boardgame.io/docs/documentation/tutorial.md

 hood to explore the game tree and find good moves.
 The default uses 1000 iterations per move.
 This can be configured to adjust the bot's playing strength.

+## Further Reading and what's next

+Feel free to play around more with TicTacToe and try to think about other games and how they would map to the concepts you learned.

+In a future tutorial you will also learn how to actually draw the UI yourself, how to make it look nice and how to respond to user input.

+Feel free to look around in the other files in the template, but don't worry if you don't understand everything yet.
+The tutorial template uses concepts that we won't even need during the HSAKA (such as HTML and CSS), because we will be using a different technology to draw the UI.

+If you feel like you understand everything that's going on in the TicTacToe file, that's more than enough.